brendan-rius/brendan-rius.github.io/_posts/2014-12-26-heartbleed-bug.md

 ### Conclusion

-Here are somes lessons we can learn from the heartbleed bug:
+Here are some lessons we can learn from the Heartbleed bug:

  1. be really careful when treating sensible data with low-level languages where you have to manually handle the memory.